 The answer to this question is both yes and no.

-No, the policy is unlikely to have any value at all should you need to make a claim on it.
+No, the policy is unlikely to have any real value at all should you need to make a claim on it.
+It should not be considered as something like a warranty on your washing machine.
 The exclusions and clauses that would void the policy are so well written, for the protection of the insurance company, that it is highly unlikely that anyone would be able to make a successful claim and receive a pay-out.
 For example, simply knowing about the presence of an unauthorised alteration to a Listed Building could be sufficient to void the policy.
 Having had any contact at all with the local authority can void the policy.
 There are other typical actions that a reasonable person might do which will void the policy.

 The clue is in the premium paid for the Indemnity Policy.
 They are not expensive.
 This is because the insurers are confident that they won’t need to pay out on any claims.